 - 16 ounces ⅓ less fat cream cheese (2-8 oz blocks), softened

 - 1¾ cups sugar

 - ⅔ cup fresh lemon juice about 3 large lemons

-- For the Lemon Curd: Combine the first 3 ingredients in a saucepan over medium heat, stirring with a whisk.
-Cook until sugar dissolves and mixture is light in color (about 3 minutes).
-Stir in lemon juice and butter; cook for 5 minutes or until mixture thinly coats the back of a spoon, stirring constantly with a whisk.
-Cool.
-Cover and chill (the mixture will thicken as it cools).
+- Cook for 3 minutes, until sugar dissolves and mixture is pale yellow.
+Stir in lemon juice and butter.
+Cook for 5 minutes or until mixture thinly coats the back of a spoon, stirring constantly with a whisk.

 - Transfer lemon curd to a large bowl and cover the top of the curd with plastic wrap.
 Cool completely.
 Chill lemon curd until ready to use.

 - Preheat oven to 400°.
 Place ⅔ cup flour and 2 tablespoons sugar in a food processor; pulse 2 times or until combined.
 Add chilled butter; pulse 6 times or until mixture resembles coarse meal.

 - With food processor on, slowly pour ice water through food chute, processing just until blended (do not allow dough to form a ball).
 Transfer shortbread crumbs to 9-inch springform pan coated with cooking spray.
 Firmly press mixture into bottom of pan.